Jyarn/sysfdtbl/README.md

 `make gdb` - run program as above but in gdb\
 `make vl`  - run program like in `make run` but through valgrind\
 `make clean` - deletes all generated .o files, the executable and the compositeTable table if they exist\
-see documentation for main for accepted arguments\
+see documentation for main (in Design/main) for accepted arguments\
 \
 Default behaviour is ./sysfdtl.out --composite\
-`-std=gnuc99` was used because the compiler kept complaining about undefined references to stat\
+`-std=gnuc99` was used because the compiler kept complaining about undefined references to stat

+# Changes
+I made a few aesthetic changes to the assignment:\
+I swapped the Inode and Filename columns in the table, so the output looked cleaner (if the filename was too long it messed up the Inode columns)\
+I also add a " >>> Targeting ..." in the output

 # Files